* this blog post was written by myself and POTENTIALe supported me financially.

 - Ingo Türtscher, head of the festival -

-Divided into different programs called talents, projects, networks and fair, numerous events and workshops took place in the last three weeks.
+Divided into different programs called talents, projects, networks and fair, numerous events and workshops as part of the Potentiale festival took place in the past three weeks.
 A very interesting book project "Das Alphabet der guten Nachbarschaft" from Swiss typographers Jost Hochuli and Roland Steiger was presented at the press conference.
 It's a little book describing the connection between Vorarlberg and eastern Switzerland.
 With every letter comes a little story, although unfortunately right now it's only available in German.

 Typography also played a major role in the first family day at the Montforthaus (a culture and congress center that you should visit and even if it's just because of its beautiful architecture).
-Also, the tourist office is located right at the entrance.
+Also, the tourist office is located right at the entrance (here you can buy "Das Alphabet der guten Nachbarschaft).

 Festival headquarter: Pulverturm